ninafoster/coffee-narrative/coffee/readme.md

 [^4]: USDA, *Coffee*, 6.
 [^5]: A Public Affair, "How many hands touch your coffee before you drink it?"
 WORT Community Radio, Madison, WI: WORT-FM 89.9, June 3, 2024, https://www.wortfm.org/how-many-hands-touch-your-coffee-before-you-drink-it/.
 [^6]: National Coffee Association, "History of Coffee," About Coffee, accessed May 19, 2025, https://www.aboutcoffee.org/origins/history-of-coffee/.
-[^6]: This paper refers to the English translation of the treatise, which was originally published in Latin: Faustus Naironus Banesius, *A Discourse on Coffee: Its Description and Vertues* (London: John Morphew, 1710), https://archive.org/details/bim_eighteenth-century_a-discourse-on-coffee-i_naironus-antonius-faust_1710/mode/1up.
+[^7]: This paper refers to the English translation of the treatise, which was originally published in Latin: Faustus Naironus Banesius, *A Discourse on Coffee: Its Description and Vertues* (London: George James, 1710), https://archive.org/details/bim_eighteenth-century_a-discourse-on-coffee-i_naironus-antonius-faust_1710/mode/1up.
-[^7]: Frederick L. Wellman, *Coffee: Botany, Cultivation, and Utilization* (London: Leonard Hill Books, 1910), 8.
+[^8]: Frederick L. Wellman, *Coffee: Botany, Cultivation, and Utilization* (London: Leonard Hill Books, 1910), 8.
-[^8]: Banesius, *A Discourse on Coffee*, 4–5.
+[^9]: Banesius, 4–5.
-[^9]: Banesius, *A Discourse on Coffee*, 5.
+[^10]: Banesius, 5.
-[^10]: Fernando E. Vega, "The Rise of Coffee," *American Scientist*, March 2008, 138.
+[^11]: Fernando E. Vega, "The Rise of Coffee," *American Scientist*, March 2008, 138.
-[^11]: Nancy Um, *The Merchant Houses of Mocha: Trade and Architecture in an Indian Ocean Port* (University of Washington Press, 2011), 36–47.
+[^12]: Nancy Um, *The Merchant Houses of Mocha: Trade and Architecture in an Indian Ocean Port* (University of Washington Press, 2011), 36–47.
-[^12]: Dumbarton Oaks, *The Stimulant Sea: Sugar, Coffee, & the Acquisition of Taste*, April 2025-April 2026, https://www.doaks.org/visit/museum/exhibitions/stimulant-sea.
+[^13]: James Douglas, *Arbor Yemensis Fructum Cofè Ferens: Or, A Description and History of the Coffee Tree* (London: Thomas Woodward, 1727), 18, https://doi.org/10.5962/bhl.title.155053.
-[^13]: Vega, "The Rise of Coffee," 140.
+[^14]: Vega, "The Rise of Coffee," 140.
-[^14]: Richard B. Sheridan, "The Plantation Revolution and the Industrial Revolution, 1625-1775," *Caribbean Studies* 9, no. 3 (1969): 20, https://www.jstor.org/stable/25612146.
+[^15]: Richard B. Sheridan, "The Plantation Revolution and the Industrial Revolution, 1625-1775," *Caribbean Studies* 9, no. 3 (1969): 20, https://www.jstor.org/stable/25612146.
 [^15]: James Douglas, *A Supplement to the Description of the Coffee-tree* (London: Half-Moon, 1727), 14, https://archive.org/details/supplementtodesc1727doug/mode/2up.
 [^16]: Douglas, *A Supplement*, 14.
 [^17]: Douglas, *A Supplement*, 18.